 The male and female sleep in a different nest, as their shelter is called.
 They often create the nest by digging a hole in the ground or by using a hole created by another creature.
 They may also build it in a rock crevice or another protected area.
 The nests are generally lined by leaves.

 Elephant shrews mark their territory with secretions from glands that are located in several places on their bodies, including around the anus, on the feet, under the tail, and on the chest.
 They detect the presence of another animal's secretions with their sense of smell.
 Males will drive other males away from the area and females will protect the area from other females.
 Encounters with invaders are often violent.
 Vocalizations are said to be uncommon in the animals, however.

 Macroscelides proboscideus is sometimes referred to as the Karoo round-eared elephant shrew to distinguish it from other members of its genus.
 The Karoo is a semi-desert region in South Africa.

 Elephant shrew gestation lasts for 45 to 60 days.
 The litters are small and consist of just one to three offspring.
-Giant sengis are said to have only one offspring at a time, although some researchers dispute this claim.
+Giant sengis are often said to have only one offspring at a time, but some researchers dispute this claim.
 Several litters may be born in a year.
 In at least some species, the babies are born in a separate nest from the mother's regular sleeping one.

 After weaning, the youngsters stay in their mother's territory for about six more weeks before they leave to establish a territory of their own.
 Elephant shrews generally live for two to five years, depending on the species.